ionStici/frontend/css-grid.md

 ### Grid Gap

-`row-gap` and `column-gap` will insert space between every row and column in the grid (not on the outer edges).
+`row-gap` and `column-gap` will insert blank space between every row and column in the grid (but not on the outer edges).

 ```CSS
 .grid {